influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor/monitor-with-oss.md

 ## Alert when metrics stop reporting

-The Monitoring template includes a [deadman check](/influxdb/cloud/monitor-alert/checks/create/#deadman-check) to verify metrics are reported at regular intervals.
+The Monitoring template includes a [deadman check](/influxdb/v2.0/monitor-alert/checks/create/#deadman-check) to verify metrics are reported at regular intervals.

-To alert when data stops flowing from InfluxDB OSS instances to your InfluxDB Cloud account, do the following:
+To alert when data stops flowing from InfluxDB OSS instances to your InfluxDB OSS account, do the following:

 1. [Customize the deadman check](#customize-the-deadman-check) to identify the fields you want to monitor.
 2. [Create a notification endpoint and rule](#create-a-notification-endpoint-and-rule) to receive notifications when your deadman check is triggered.

 ### Customize the deadman check

-1. To view the deadman check, click **Alerts** in the navigation bar of your **InfluxDB Cloud** account.
+1. To view the deadman check, click **Alerts** in the navigation bar of your **InfluxDB OSS** account.

     {{< nav-icon "alerts" >}}